 - “I can’t explain how this feels because I don’t think anyone else can understand it.
 It’s intense.
 Amazing.
 Wonderful.”

-Most likely your desire is not to hurt the person you’re married to, but rather to live in this new level of love that you never knew existed.
+Most likely, your desire is not to hurt the person you’re married to but rather, to live in this new level of love that you never knew existed.

 You don’t mean to harm family, friends, coworkers, church buddies, or anyone else.
-Your desire is to have, not to hurt.
+You desire to have, not to hurt.
 (There may be an exception to that if you feel that your spouse has been unkind or hurtful.
 If so, that degree of negativity toward your spouse probably increased its intensity after your affair began.)